jove1/SEM_resolution/README.md

 # SEM Resolution

 This program is designed to determine SEM resolution form the image of gold nanoparticles on carbon.
-The gaussian profile is fitted to the particle edges, and the width (&sigma;) is repoted.
+The gaussian profile is fitted to the particle edges, and the width (&sigma;) is reported.

 ## Instal